Updated April 11th, 2018.

 Most move right along passed Krabi Town and its surroundings and beeline it to Ao Nang for the beaches, but staying in Krabi Town will make some of the excursions a bit easier to get to as it is closer, so it’s your choice where to post up.
 If you’re very short on time, I’d recommend Ao Nang as your base, if you’re a bit more flexible, I’d recommended sprinkling your stay throughout the area to get to know the different spots depending on that day’s activity.

-- Tiger Cave Temple – A temple on top of a mountain.
-You can catch some amazing views from up here but you’ll work for it, there’s over 1,000 steps up.
+Tiger Cave Temple – A temple on top of a mountain.
+You can catch some amazing views from up here but you’ll work for it, there are over 1,000 steps up.
 No tigers.

-- Ao Thalane – This is a great spot for kayaking.
-Get a guide to go through the mangroves, or just kayak out to sea and around the rock mountains to find a secret beach.
+Ao Thalane – This is a great spot for kayaking.
+Get a guide to go through the mangroves, or just kayak out to sea and around the rocky mountains to find a secret beach.

 - Ao Nang – Main beach area and the spot to party.